wcharczuk/go-chart/README.md

 Package `chart` is a very simple golang native charting library that supports timeseries and continuous line charts.

+The API is still in a bit of flux, so it is adviseable to wait until I tag a v1.0 release before using in a production capacity.

 # Installation

 To install `chart` run the following: